 Explore what other qualities your most loyal members have in common.
 Do the majority of your subscribers love musical theatre?
 This might indicate that there’s an opportunity to target, say, your drama lovers as possible future subscribers.

 Are most of your loyal members and subscribers longstanding attendees?
-If so, it might be time to prioritise building loyalty among your newer patrons.
+If so, it might be time to prioritize building loyalty among your newer patrons.

 Which benefits are actively used - and which aren’t?